Canberra White Eagles FC: 2006

+2011

-The reserve grade side surprised many people and made their first final for quite some time, on the day they were out played by ANU 1–0 but put in a solid performance.
+The reserve grade side made their first final for quite some time, on the day they were out played by ANU 1–0 but put in a solid performance.

-The first team for White Eagles FC won the Minor Premiership in 2011, losing only one game in round 2 of the season to bitter rivals O'Connor knights.
+The first team for White Eagles FC won the Minor Premiership in 2011, losing one game in round 2 of the season to bitter rivals O'Connor knights.
 The grand final was a one sided affair with the eagles beating ANU 5–1.

+2012

-Season 2012 saw a new coach take charge, preseason showed some very exciting results with the team beating premier league side Woden Valley 6–1 in the federation cup.
-The season was a historic one for WEFC, going through undefeated winning the minor premiership and the grand final thanks to a super goal in extra time.
+A new coach takes charge, preseason showed some exciting results with the team beating premier league side Woden Valley 6–1 in the federation cup.
+The season was a historic one for WEFC, going through undefeated winning the minor premiership and the grand final due to a super goal in extra time.

+2013

-2013 – The team showed their dominance yet again during the season, a classic performance in round 2 beating QBN city 7–0 and wrapping up the title with weeks to spare.
-The season finished in disappointing fashion with the team being knocked out in the semi-finals, not being a part of the grand final for the first time since being relegated from the premier league.
+The team showed their dominance yet again during the season, a performance in round 2 beating QBN city 7–0 and wrapping up the title with weeks to spare.
+The season finished with the team being knocked out in the semi-finals by a motivated Queanbeyan City and thus not being a part of the grand final for the first time since being relegated from the premier league.

-2014 saw a big transition at the club, a lot of familiar faces chose to test their skills in the premier league and a few retiring from football.
-It was a tough year that tested the strength and character of the club, with the resources available the team punched above their weight and unfortunately lost the last game of the season which would have delivered yet another title.
+2014

+The club experienced several roster changes as players moved to the premier league or retired.
+The team finished the season as runners-up after losing the final match, which would have secured the league title.

+2015

-2015 the club recruited and many new faces came to the club.
+The club recruited and many new faces came to the club.
 It took a while or the team to gel and in the end the team finished a disappointing 4th.
 The club had a good finals series, beating Tuggeranong 4–0 in the minor semi, than demolishing the minor premiers Monaro 6–0 to earn a spot in the grand final.
 The final was contested between WEFC and ANU, eagles took the lead towards the end of the first half.
 Midway through the 2nd half ANU equalised and that was the way it finished up, in the shoot out ANU held their nerve and won the grand final.

+2016

-2016 was a roller coaster ride for the club, it took a while for the club to finalise their squad and preseason started later than usual.
-Once the season began things looked great, winning our first 5 with some impressive performances.
-The first loss was to QBN city 4–2 but we had our revenge 4 days later in the FFA cup beating them in front of a big crowd 5–0.
+It took a while for the club to finalise their squad and preseason started later than usual.
+Once the season began things looked great, winning the first 5 with some impressive performances.
+The first loss was to QBN city 4–2 but 4 days later in the FFA cup beating them 5–0.
 The skinny squad battled injuries and suspensions throughout the year.
-Finishing in 2nd position behind ANU was a fair reflection of how the season panned out.
+The club finished in 2nd position behind ANU.